Table of Contents

 - You don’t need new hardware.
 The texting feature operates via software (like a dashboard or mobile app).

-- You can tap into the insane open rates that come with SMS without ditching your voice services.
+- You tap into the insane open rates that come with SMS for Business Landline without ditching your voice services.

-And let’s be honest—why should you care?
+And let’s be honest, why should you care?
 Because you’re likely leaving money on the table by not offering the communication channel customers prefer.
-Text-enabling your landline is often the easiest route to integrate texting into your existing processes without the confusion of juggling multiple phone numbers.
+Text-enabling your landline number is often the easiest route to integrate texting into your existing processes without the confusion of juggling multiple phone numbers.

 3. Landline Texting vs. Mobile Texting: Key Differences